asweeney86/blog/content/post/webassembly-1.md

 make install

-# Add the bin directoy to our path
+# Add the bin directory to our path
 export PATH=$DIR/bin:$PATH
 ```